 Angina, a feeling of chest pain or pressure caused by reduced blood flow, is often a sign that you’re in danger of having a heart attack.
-At his practice offices in Los Angeles and Torrance, California, board-certified cardiologist Ibrahim Helmy, MD, FACC, FACP, diagnoses angina and treats chest discomfort while addressing the heart conditions that cause it.
+At his practice offices in Los Angeles California, board-certified cardiologist Ibrahim Helmy, MD, FACC, FACP, diagnoses angina and treats chest discomfort while addressing the heart conditions that cause it.
 To regain control over your heart health, call or click today to schedule an appointment.

 Angina refers to symptoms that result from your heart not getting enough blood, depriving it of the oxygen it needs.
 It results when the coronary arteries, which supply your heart with blood, have narrowed over time from a buildup of plaque, a sticky substance largely made up of fat, cholesterol, and calcium.
 The process of plaque building up in your arteries is known as atherosclerosis, or coronary artery disease.

 You may have seen “angina” used interchangeably with “chest pain,” but this is somewhat misleading.
 Angina isn’t the only cause of chest pain.
 Also, though angina can cause burning or aching sensations in your chest, you may also experience it as pressure, a squeezing sensation, or a feeling of fullness.

 Angina can be stable or unstable.

 When you have stable angina, you consistently experience symptoms when your heart is working hard, such as while you’re exercising or after you eat a large, fatty meal.
 Stable angina symptoms are temporary, usually lasting no longer than fifteen minutes, and your symptoms are predictable based on your level of activity.
 Stable angina isn’t as serious or urgent as unstable angina, and the symptoms usually improve with rest or medication, but it does mean your heart’s not getting enough oxygen.